Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Questions often create waiting.

-Movement creates story.
+Movement creates a story.

 A package arrives.

-A room must be organized.
+A room needs to be organized.

-A mission just ended.
+A mission has just ended.

 Someone has already made a decision.

 Something is already happening.

-The player should enter a moving scene.
+The player should enter a scene that is already moving.

 Not an empty room.

 ---

+# 12. Movement Is Not Always Spectacular

+Creating movement does not necessarily mean creating a crisis, a loud interruption, or a dramatic event.

+I use at least two forms of starters.

+## A. The practical-movement starter

+The character is already engaged in:

+- a task
+- an interruption
+- a return
+- a concrete problem
+- a decision already made
+- a change in the environment

+## B. The quiet active-presence starter

+The character is already present in the space.

+The routine, proximity, or situation already exists.

+The scene activates:

+- a behavioral signature
+- a concrete presence
+- an observation that becomes action
+- an invitation, decision, or short line that immediately opens interaction

+In both cases, the character should already be acting.

+The starter should not open on decorative passivity.

+---

-# 9. Create A Situation, Not A Drama
+# 13. Create a Situation, Not Drama

-I rarely use the opening to create emotional explosions.
+I rarely use the opening to create an emotional explosion.

-I prefer creating situations.
+I prefer to create situations.

 Examples:

 - a package arrives
-- a room must be organized
+- a room needs to be organized
 - someone returns from a mission
 - a shared evening begins
 - a decision has already been made

 The goal is not immediate emotional intensity.

-The goal is creating a scene that can generate future events.
+The goal is to create a scene capable of generating future events.

 A situation creates progression.